 - Exalted: Deathlords.
 Once, they were glorious Solar Exalts who ruled Creation and shining paragons of everything that is good (mostly).
 Now, they are ghosts of said Solars, serve the embodiment of nihilism, and seek to plunge everything into absolute nothingness.
 Parallels to Nazguls are noted.

-- Warhammer 40 K: the primarch Horus was the Emperor's favorite son, who was to be the greatest of all Space Marines.
-When he fell to Chaos, he attacked everything he'd held dear, including the God Emperor.
+- The primarch Horus was the Emperor's favorite son, who was to be the greatest of all Space Marines.
+When he fell to Chaos, he attacked everything he'd held dear, including the God-Emperor.

 - In Macbeth, the eponymous character turns into The Caligula, after being a loyal general who proved himself to be heroic and have qualms about his wife's plan to take power.
 He slowly loses all moral scruples, while his wife, who pushed him to ruthlessly betray his king, feels deep remorse and is Driven to Suicide.

-- Blizzard, being found of the Black and Grey Morality and Fallen Hero tropes, does it a lot:
+- Blizzard, being fond of the Black and Grey Morality and Fallen Hero tropes, does it a lot: